 The March issue of Military History Matters, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: Chariots of Victory In this month’s cover feature, MHM Editor Neil Faulkner analyses how an obscure Celtic warrior used chariot warfare to repel Caesar’s invasion […]

 Author: Seema Syeda

-The October issue of MHM, the British military history magazine, is now on sale.
+The February issue of Military History Matters, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: Geronimo: the Apache guerrilla In our cover feature, David Norris charts the extraordinary resistance of a Native American war-leader who was eventually outnumbered 400 to one. […]

 Last month, we asked you to think of something appropriately witty for this image from our feature on Alfred Munnings, published in the February issue of Military History Matters.
 We are delighted to announce the winners.
 WINNER ‘This incident was definitely worth logging.’ — William Arthurs RUNNERS UP ‘There’s simply no trace of where that tank went […]

 The siege of Ladysmith during the Anglo-Boer war is the stuff of legends.
 The Boers had surrounded General Sir George White and his troops since the start of November 1899, but they had been generally inactive and unwilling to launch a frontal assault on the town.
 That changed on 6 January 1900, when the biggest engagement […]